standrewsdigital/digital-pattern-library/ADD-PATTERN.md

 This is a guide to adding a new pattern to the pattern library.

-First, determine the name and short-name for the pattern.
-For the purpose of this guide we'll use the following.
+First, decide the name of the pattern.
+Then create a computer-friendly version  for naming folders and files; it must consist of lowercase letters and hyphens only.
+For this example, the name of the pattern will be "New feature" and `new-feature`.

-    Name: New feature
-    Short-name: new-feature

 1. Create the folder `src/patterns/new-feature`.
    This folder contains the JavaScript, CSS and documentation for the feature.